ParallelMaths/parallel/pages/7-22-maths-jokes.md

 ## Additional Stuff

 You can read more about mathematician Maryam Mirzakhani in [this interview published in the Guardian](https://www.theguardian.com/science/2014/aug/13/interview-maryam-mirzakhani-fields-medal-winner-mathematician): 'The more I spent time on maths, the more excited I got'.

-[This article from the Telegraph newspaper](http://www.telegraph.co.uk/news/science/11029161/The-Fields-Medal-is-the-greatest-prize-in-maths.html) provides some history about the Fields Medal, the biggest prize in mathematics.

 [This website](https://betterexplained.com/articles/techniques-for-adding-the-numbers-1-to-100/) goes into more detail about ways of adding the numbers from 1 to 100, and is worth looking at.